Latin American Studies

 Antonio Illescas, Language Instructor in Spanish

-Dimaris Barrios-Beltrán, Visiting Lecturer in Spanish
+Dimaris Barrios-Beltrán, Visiting Assistant Professor in Spanish

 Requirements for the Major